 Cream of Tartar can be hard to find outside the U.S., so you can substitute it for another acid like plain white vinegar, try 1/4 tsp.
 Or you can also purchase Cream of Tartar online.

-Or another common issue, and don’t laugh, is because it’s too humid.
-Yes, these cookies are little divas and they don’t like humidity (sigh, i know) but it’s true they don’t.
-So if it’s raining, or really hot and humid it your area they day you set out to try these cookies, best to close up shop and try on another day.
+Or another common issue, and don’t laugh, because it’s true, it’s raining or is is too humid.
+Yes, these cookies are little divas and they don’t like humidity (sigh, I know) but it’s true they don’t.
+So if it’s raining, or really hot and humid it your area they day you set out to try these cookies, best to close up shop and try them on another day.